What is the connection between the energy of Love and Fear? Can we experience both at the same time? Simona answers reader questions...

 We cannot change other people's feelings.
 We can be loving, kind, and compassionate.
 We can share our pain and through this we may create connection and awaken love in others.
 What do you love about these people?
 Share that with them too.

-A friend of mine gave me a book called "Love and Awakening" by John Welwood.
-This book is about relationships as a path to self knowledge.
 Our challenges in relationships help us to get in touch with deeper parts of ourselves.

 You are open and loving, the energy of your heart chakra is flowing, and other people are closed.
 This is hard for you.
 You would like them to be open.